top of page

 If you're still curious

 Worst "job" ever: young widow navigating single parenthood.
 Best "job" ever: mother of three (two Imbodens on the left.
-The Overstreet had not yet made himself known).
+Young Mr. Overstreet had not yet been born).

 Jobs that taught me the most: remodeling four homes and their gardens, and serially downsizing from 4,800 sq. ft to 736 sq. ft.
 I make mistakes so I can help others avoid them.